NLeSC/structure-from-motion/docs/install-ubuntu-14.10.md

     sudo apt-get install libjpeg-dev

 Next create a copy of the bundler software in github.
-There is a fork in the NLeSC github which pre-configured to build correctly in the setup described here:
+There is a fork in the NLeSC github which has been pre-configured to build correctly in the setup described here:

+    cd ${HOME}
     git clone https://github.com/NLeSC/bundler_sfm.git

 Next, compile bundler_sfm: